PlatinumVoyager/QuietWeeper/README.md

 Upon pressing <i>`ENTER`</i> the backend will spin up the Graphical User Interface.
 This interface accepts 3 **MANDATORY** arguments:
   * *HOSTNAME* - The TCP/IPv4 address or hostname "ALIAS" pointing to an Internet (local and/or remote) host
      * NOTE: There is no "in memory" function responsible for converting hostnames to their TCP/IP address equivalent counterparts upon execution.
-You must make sure to have the correct address/alias when declaring a hostname for the server
+You must make sure to have the correct address/alias when declaring a hostname for the server (Check out /etc/hosts to define a custom system wide alias)

   * *PORT* - The port that will be bound/set for the internal AF_INET server socket